open-cluster-management-io/policy-collection/README.md

 - `path`: the name of the folder in the policy-collection repo that you'd like to pull policies from.
 Defaults to `stable`.
 - `namespace`: the namespace you'd like to deploy the policies on, which should be the same as the one you created earlier.
 Defaults to `policies`.

-The policies get deployed to all connected Managed Clusters (to be accurate: ManagedClusterConditionAvailable should be set to True) that has a label of `dev` by default.
-If this needs to be changed, edit the `PlacementRule,clusterSelector,matchExpressions` in the policies that are being used.
-Note - the deployment is rolled out to Managed clusters which are connected at this point as well as those that may be connected at a later time to the Hub.
+When the `ManagedClusterConditionAvailable` parameter is set to `true`, the policies are deployed to all connected managed clusters that have `dev` for the `default` parameter.
+If the `ManagedClusterConditionAvailable` parameter needs to be updated, update the following resources: `PlacementRule`, `clusterSelector`, `matchExpressions` in policies that are in use.

+**Note**: The deployment is rolled out to managed clusters.

 ## Community, discussion, contribution, and support